 Early Years Foundation Stage

-The Foundation Stage at Moreton Say is situated in our demountable building which also houses the Goslings Nursery.
+The Foundation Stage at Moreton Say is situated in our demountable building which also houses the ChildrenWorld Nursery.
 This gives the added benefit of free-flow of the children as well as a safe and secure outside learning environment.

 The Foundation Stage Curriculum consists of seven areas of learning: Personal, Social and Emotional; Communication, Language and English; Mathematical Development; Knowledge and Understanding of the World; Creative Development and Physical Development.
 We try to encourage independence in a safe, caring and well-planned environment both indoors and out.